Spying on your ex. Would you do it – or would your ex or soon to be ex-spouse do it to you?

 Let’s be honest, the last thing you want is for your soon to be ex to discover your plans.
 You are under enough stress without the additional worry of your partner getting hold of confidential information which could jeopardise the outcome of your case.

 But Nicola McInnes, head of family law at Gorvins Solicitors has issued a stark warning about the rise of what she terms ‘spousal hackers’ – Those who think spying on your ex is justified when it comes to a break-up.

-You may have read this week about Anthea Turner’s confessions that she turned detective to prove that her husband Grant Bovey had rekindled his affair with a much younger woman.
+You may have read recently about Anthea Turner’s confessions that she turned detective to prove that her husband Grant Bovey had rekindled his affair with a much younger woman.

 Bovey was unaware, she writes, that his seemingly technophobic wife had in fact garnered enough IT knowledge to track him via PC, SatNav and this bicycle computer.

 Says McInnes “people planning to get divorced should change their email addresses as soon as they have separated in order to prevent spouses hacking into their account and finding information which can be used against them”.

 She is finding an increasing number of clients are complaining that their divorcing partner has broken into their email accounts and social media sites such as Facebook.